 What is the point of the project?

 It very often turns out – not only in IT projects – that it is necessary to take a number of factors into consideration while making decisions.
 There are an increasing number of questions like: “Should I choose this direction or go in another direction?” or “What if…?”
 In addition, the greater the time pressure, the higher the risk that we will omit key information.
 In such situations, methods based on decision trees, which are also used successfully by business users, are helpful.
-When it comes to business processes, UML and BPMN diagrams, used by business analysts on a daily basis, allow us to specify the process flow and its results in particular cases.
+When it comes to business processes, UML and BPMN diagrams, used by business analyst on a daily basis, allow us to specify the process flow and its results in particular cases.
 This way, it is possible to create a few versions of the process and thereby show various process flow possibilities.

 Specifying if the result of the proposed process fulfills the business need after implementation.